Spiced Banana Ice Cream

 • 1/2 teaspoon vanilla

-In a medium bowl, whisk together the yolks and brown sugar.
-A quarter cup at a time, add the hot mixture to the whisked eggs, whisking in each addition before adding more.
-(This is called ‘tempering’ – the objective is to equalize the temperature of the two mixtures so that the egg won’t cook and form lumps.)
+In a medium bowl, whisk together the yolks and brown sugar until completely combined, no yellow streaks, no brown bits, please!
+A quarter cup at a time, add about 1-1/2 cups of the hot mixture to the whisked eggs, whisking in each addition before adding more.
+(This process is called "tempering" – the objective is to equalize the temperature of the two mixtures so that the egg won’t cook and turn the custard all lumpy.)

-CHILL Transfer to a refrigerator dish, cover and refrigerate for at least three hours and as much as a couple of days ahead of time.
+CHILL THE CUSTARD Transfer the custard to a refrigerator dish (if you see any lumps, strain it through a fine-mesh strainer first), cover and refrigerate for at least three hours and as much as a couple of days.

-PROCESS For soft ice cream (my favorite texture for homemade ice cream), process the mixture in an ice cream processor about an hour before serving.
-Otherwise, process and then transfer to a freezer container and freeze until solid.
+PROCESS THE CUSTARD For soft ice cream (my favorite texture for homemade ice cream), process the mixture in an ice cream processor about an hour before serving, leave it in the processing bowl until it's time to serve.
+Otherwise, process the ice cream and then transfer to a freezer container and freeze until solid.

 SERVE & SAVOR If you like, top with Spiced Nuts or chopped banana.

-NUTRITION ESTIMATE (How many calories in Spiced Banana Ice Cream?
-How many Weight Watchers points in Spiced Banana Ice Cream?)
-Per Half Cup: 126 Calories; 6g Tot Fat; 4g Sat Fat; 75mg Cholesterol; 64mg Sodium; 16g Carb; 1g Fiber; 12g Sugar; 2g Protein; Weight Watchers 3 points This recipe has been 'Alanna-sized' with an increase in natural banana sweetness and a reduction in sugar.
+NUTRITION INFORMATION Per Half Cup: 126 Calories; 6g Tot Fat; 4g Sat Fat; 75mg Cholesterol; 64mg Sodium; 16g Carb; 1g Fiber; 12g Sugar; 2g Protein.
+WEIGHT WATCHERS Old Points 3 & future WW points.
+This recipe has been Alanna-sized with an increase in natural banana sweetness and a reduction in sugar.

 Many thanks to publisher Andrews McMeel for a complimentary copy of Spice Dreams.
 (Product Disclosure)